-Filed under: Etc. , Japan , Videos , Toyota Some Japanese automakers focus purely on cars, while others dabble in all sorts of motorized transportation.
+Filed under: Etc. , Japan , Videos , Toyota UPDATE: A previous version of this post included an incorrectly converted price figure.
+The text below has been updated with the correct information.
+Some Japanese automakers focus purely on cars, while others dabble in all sorts of motorized transportation.
 Honda , for example, makes everything from motorbikes to jet aircraft.
 But while Toyota may be known principally for automobiles, it also makes a line of boats .
 And this is the latest.
 The new Toyota Ponam-31 motor yacht is built around an aluminum hull with a flybridge and cockpit rear deck layout, similar to the Carver 32 on which this writer spent his childhood summers.
 It measures 31 feet overall and is powered by a pair of 3.0-liter turbodiesel four-cylinder engines derived from the Land Cruiser Prado (known in these parts as the Lexus GX 460 ) but marinized for nautical application.
 Toyota has even equipped its new Sports Utility Cruiser with such features as Drive Assist and a Virtual Anchor System.
-Toyota expects to sell around 15 units of the Ponam-31 through its network of 49 dealers across Japan, with prices starting at 29,700,000 yen (about $27,500 at today’s conversion rates).
-Scroll down below for a video, along with a press release, meant to show potential customers what’s waiting for them.